Treadmills come in all shapes and sizes these days, which is great because there are models now that can fit even the smallest of spaces.

 Something interesting about this model is that you can adjust the feel of the shock absorption system (FlexSelect Cushioning), choosing between a softer feel or a firmer one that more closely mimics the feel of running on the road.

-The console comes with 20 built-in workouts to choose from, one-touch speed and incline settings, and is iFit compatible through the use of your own tablet (for an upgraded touchscreen display, you can go with the slightly more expensive T 6.5Si).
+The console comes with 20 built-in workouts to choose from, one-touch speed and incline settings, and is iFit compatible through the use of your own tablet.

-The warranty on this model isn’t quite as generous, but still pretty solid for the price range: 10 year frame, 2 year parts, 1 year labor.
+And the warranty on this model is identical to what LifeSpan offers on their treadmills above: 10 year frame, 2 year parts, 1 year labor.

 Horizon is another fairly well known brand that’s gaining popularity for providing affordable machines that are higher quality than many in the same price range.